 “It’s important because if you can identify the right time for insemination then you can maximize the probability of the pregnancy in the animal and that’s really, really important for your average farmer,” says Silent Herdsman chief executive Annette McDougall.

-The data from the collars is fed back to computers but can be accessed from anywhere worldwide.
 “If you maximise the likelihood of pregnancy then you are ultimately maximizing the opportunity for a boost in milk production.
 On average it costs £5 a day to house and take care of animal and if these animals aren’t producing then it’s a drain on resources for farmers.”

 The data produced by the Silent Herdsman collar can also be accessed over the internet, meaning that farmers can keep an eye on their livestock even if they’re away from the farm.
 This info can also be relayed to vets, allowing them to look out for any early warning signs that an animal might be sick.